 We’re taking a little side trip with this week’s Tech Tip of the Week.
 Here in Minnesota where Goodson is headquartered, it’s hot.
 Yes, Minnesota, land of the Ten Thousand Lakes and just as many snowbanks is HOT.
 How hot?
-Yesterday, June 27th we hit 96 degrees on my car’s thermometer.
+Today, June 10, 2021 we're sitting at 95 degrees with a "feels like" temperature of 104.
 And like we say around here, it’s not the heat, it’s the humidity.
-I think we had about 96% humidity yesterday too.
+I think we have about 96% humidity too.

 This heat wave we’re having got me to thinking about all of the guys working in the heat.
 I know that a lot of shops don’t have air conditioning and I have yet to see an air conditioned race track so we decided its time to do a tech tip about dealing with the heat.
 There is a lot of summer left and with heat like we’ve been having already, it’s important for you to take care of the most important thing in your shop – YOU.

 When it’s hot and humid, you need to take in more liquids than you normally do.
 Don’t wait until you’re thirsty.
 By that time it’s too late.
 When you get dehydrated, you make mistakes.
 Your judgment gets clouded and you could hurt yourself or someone else if you’re working on a machine.
 Take my word for it, you do NOT want to end up in the emergency room because of dehydration.
 Not only will it cost you a bunch of money, but if you’re anything like the machinist in my family, you’ll feel pretty foolish too.
 You could have avoided the whole experience just by taking a few minutes every now and then to get a glass of water.
 If it is extremely hot or you’re working hard, drink fruit juice or sports beverages to help replace the sodium and minerals that you’re sweating out.

 Don’t get overheated